 With over 320 sunny days per year and some of the best temperatures in Europe, Malaga is the perfect city to enjoy by bike.
 Although we recommend you to wander through the old town on foot, the bike is a great way of exploring the coastline.

-There are also several companies offering bicycle rentals in Malaga.
-You can expect to pay around 15 €/day for a bike.
+There are several companies offering bicycle rentals in Malaga.
+You can expect to pay around 10 - 15 €/day for a standard bike and 30 - 40 €/day for an e-bike.
 Usually, there are discounts when renting over several days.

 Malaga’s metro is made up of two lines linking the train station with the west side of the city, both along the coast and the interior.
 However, it is not of much use to visitors (unless you are staying in that area).